sailfishos-oneplus5/important/BUILDING.md

 HA_BUILD $ repo sync -c -j`nproc` --fetch-submodules --no-tags --no-clone-bundle
 ```

-If this is your first time building, environment variables also need to be set up by executing:
+If this is your first time building, execute the following line to finalize the environment:
 ```
-HA_BUILD $ . build/envsetup.sh && breakfast cheeseburger && export USE_CCACHE=1
+HA_BUILD $ . build/envsetup.sh && breakfast cheeseburger && export USE_CCACHE=1 && rm vendor/lineage/bootanimation/Android.mk
 ```

 ## Building HAL parts

 Now we will build the required parts of LineageOS for HAL to function properly under SFOS.
-This usually takes around 30 minutes on 4 relatively fast CPU cores (i5-4690K) for the first time.
+This usually takes around 20 minutes on 4 relatively fast CPU cores (i5-4690K) for the first time.
 To start the process, enter:
 ```
 HA_BUILD $ make -j`nproc` hybris-hal
 ```